HL7/cqf-measures/input/pages/measure-terminology-service.md

     9. keyword: Returning any valueset that has a valueset-keyword extension  matching the given keyword

 9. SHOULD support ValueSet searches by:
-    1. expansion: Used in combination with url or identifier (and optionally version), returning a ValueSet instance with the given expansion identifier.
+    1. context: Returning all artifacts with a use context value matching the given context
-    2. context: Returning all artifacts with a use context value matching the given context
+    2. context-type: Returning all artifacts with a use context type matching the given context type
-    3. context-type: Returning all artifacts with a use context type matching the given context type
+    3. context-type-quantity: Returning all artifacts with a use context quantity or range matching the given quantity
-    4. context-type-quantity: Returning all artifacts with a use context quantity or range matching the given quantity
+    4. context-type-value: Returning all artifacts with a given use context type and value
-    5. context-type-value: Returning all artifacts with a given use context type and value
+    5. codesystem: Returning any valueset that directly references the given codesystem url (optionally versioned)
-    6. codesystem: Returning any valueset that directly references the given codesystem url (optionally versioned)
+    6. valueset: Returning any valueset that references or is referenced by the given valueset url (optionally versioned)
-    7. valueset: Returning any valueset that references or is referenced by the given valueset url (optionally versioned)
+    7. library: Returning any valueset that is referenced by the given library url (optionally versioned)
-    8. library: Returning any valueset that is referenced by the given library url (optionally versioned)
+    8. measure: Returning any valueset that is referenced by the given measure url (optionally versioned)
-    9. measure: Returning any valueset that is referenced by the given measure url (optionally versioned)
+    9. artifact: Returning any valueset that directly or indirectly references or is referenced by the given artifact url (optionally versioned)
-    10. artifact: Returning any valueset that directly or indirectly references or is referenced by the given artifact url (optionally versioned)
+    10. servers SHOULD support the _text and _content search parameters (as described in the base spec here https://hl7.org/fhir/search.html#text)
-    11. servers SHOULD support the _text and _content search parameters (as described in the base spec here https://hl7.org/fhir/search.html#text)
+    11. expansion: MAY support returning any ValueSet instance with the given expansion identifier.
+May be used in combination with url or identifier

 10. SHALL Support [ValueSet/$validate-code](http://hl7.org/fhir/R4/valueset-operation-validate-code.html)
     1. SHALL support the url parameter